devExcale/acsai-obsidian/Data Management and Analysis/Unit 1/Relational/Relational Model.md

 ### Keys

 There is a method to uniquely identify the tuples of an instance of a relation: keys.
-A **relation key** is an attribute or subset of attributes that uniquely identify a tuple; it can be used to reference tuples from a different relation (**foreign key**).
+A **relation key** is one or more subsets of attributes that uniquely identify a tuple; it can be used to reference tuples from a different relation (**foreign key**).

 A subset $X$ of attributes of a relation $R$ is a key of $R$ iff:
 1. for each instance of $R$, there do not exist two distinct tuples $t_1,\ t_2$ such that the two tuples have the same values for all attributes of $X$, i.e.